melezhik/jam/README.md

 - source codes must be stored under subversion SCM.
 - every source code directory should have Build.PL file.

-I'd like to abolish some of these limitations in the feature, right now it *just fits my requirements*, but any contribution is welcome.
+I'd like to abolish some points in this list eventually, but at the moment  it *just fits my requirements*, ( any contribution is welcome ).

 # installation